chetanmeh/oak-console-scripts/src/main/groovy/felixconsole/indexImport/README.md

 1. Execute the script
 1. The output panel of script console should describe what the script did and report error, if any
+   * For setups using oak older than 1.6, the output might show `Unable to create uniqe id`.
+That is expected and is ok.
 1. Verify that the index is caught up and results are consistent
 1. Resume async indexing via `IndexStats` MBean for lanes which were paused in Step3